arpadav/tinyklv/README.md

 <!-- [![Latest Release](https://img.shields.io/github/v/release/arpadav/tinyklv)](https://github.com/arpadav/tinyklv) -->
 <!-- [![Coverage Status](https://coveralls.io/repos/github/arpadav/tinyklv/badge.svg?branch=main)](https://coveralls.io/github/arpadav/tinyklv?branch=main) -->

+## ***THIS CRATE IS CURRENTLY UNDER ACTIVE DEVELOPMENT.
+THIS IS ONLY MEANT FOR CRATE RESERVATION.
+DO NOT USE WHILE VERSION IS x.x.x-alpha***

 ***If you are looking for parsing [TLV data (Type-Length-Value)](https://en.wikipedia.org/wiki/Type%E2%80%93length%E2%80%93value), `winnow`, `nom`, as well as other parsing crates already provide this support.
 KLV is built ontop of TLV.***

 `tinyklv` is a Rust implementation of a KLV framework to reduce the amount of boilerplate code required for parsing and encoding KLV data in an agnostic, human-defined manner.